 Renting a car for a week doing a lot of driving expect to pay about $100 ECD (approx $37USD) in fuel.
 So you can see from the board here at the Halcyon Cove shows the high prices of Taxis but renting a car there are big savings to be made.
-Going to the 1st Choice supermarket just up the road is $20 USD as an example.
+Going to (and returning) the 1st Choice supermarket just up the road is $20 USD as an example.

 The sad thing is that what happens is the following:

 - Tourists stay in resort more, depriving Antiguan’s of their ability to make from tourism.